 Declining muscle strength can cause falls.
 As our muscles become weaker they become less able to support our weight.
 There are a number of exercises that your elderly parent can do to minimize muscle loss, including walking, Tai Chi, yoga and strength training.
 Many fitness facilities in Nebraska also provide exercise classes for the elderly.
 In Omaha, there is even a fitness center called Omaha Wellbound Fitness that offers programs and exercise classes specifically tailored to baby boomers and senior citizens.

 Hopefully, these suggestions are a step in the right direction, helping prevent falls for your elderly loved one.

-Encompass Senior Solutions currently serving Omaha, Eastern Nebraska and Western Iowa ” provides seniors and their families a complete understanding of the available care options and helps families maneuver through the challenges of the system.
-All Encompass services are directed by registered nurses or licensed clinical social workers with no long-term contracts.Â Contact us today for help with your senior care needs.
+Physicians Choice Private Duty currently serving Omaha, Eastern Nebraska and Western Iowa ” provides seniors and their families a complete understanding of the available care options and helps families maneuver through the challenges of the system.
+All Encompass services are directed by registered nurses or social workers with no long-term contracts.Â Contact us today for help with your senior care needs.

 “Physicians Choice Private Duty solves the challenges families face in caring for aging parents, with a focus on strategies that keep them in their homes.
 To learn more about our solutions, visit us today..”